ekataglobal/solrcloud_manager/README.md

     <IP address>:<port>_solr

-Solr always uses the IP address in a node specification, but this tool will do hostname translation if you specify that.
+Solr always uses the IP address in a node specification, but this tool will do hostname translation if possible.
-If your servlet isn't bound to /solr, give it a try anyway, but there may be bugs.

 Cluster commands:
 -----------------

-**populate**:
-Support for a bulk-deployment strategy for a collection.

-Add a new node to your cluster, create your new collection ONLY on that node, and index your data onto it.

-This gets you an index without impacting current nodes.
-"populate" at this point will replicate the slices on that single node across the rest of your cluster, and optionally clean up by wiping the shards from the index node so you can cleanly remove it from the cluster again.
+A lot of the work in large Solrcloud cluster management isn't so much figuring out the right API command, as figuring out the correct **set** of API commands.
+The following common cluster operations are provided:

 **fill**:
 Adds replicas to nodes not currently/fully participating in a given collection, starting with the slices with the